jchapin/capitaltechnologyservices.github.io/index.md

 =========================

 Our consultants have worked with small businesses, startups, health care organizations, local, state, and federal government agencies.
-All of the stakeholders we have worked with have unique requirements and concerns, but our process and philosophy remains the same no matter the project.
+The stakeholders we have worked with have unique requirements and concerns, but our process and philosophy remains the same no matter the project.
 We iteratively build, test, and improve our client's projects bringing data to bear whenever possible in making decisions.

 <h4>
-  Our well defined and constantly improving processes lower your risk and lower your cost.
+  All of our clients benefit from our processes which are designed to lower risk and cost.
 </h4>

 Our Goal: Simple, Fast, and Profitable